 Operations Director

 [+]Jacob is a PhD student in the Blencowe Lab at the Computational Biology in Molecular Genetics (CBMG) program in the University of Toronto, passionate about bioinformatics and RNA biology.
-His research involves the development and application of statistical and bioinformatic methods to process, integrate, and analyze large repositories of sequencing data to explore and characterize the cis-regulatory code.
+His research involves the development and registration of statistical and bioinformatic methods to process, integrate, and analyze large repositories of sequencing data to explore and characterize the cis-regulatory code.

 Communications Director